Method

 Because of the level of detail involved in the speed and energy calculations, input data must be of high quality.
 For road calculations, the road links must have a detailed 3D geometry, as well as attributes describing the speed limit, the road width, and the number of driving lanes.
 For rail calculations, the same applies, but the width and number of lanes is irrelevant.
 Vehicles must also be described in detail, and small errors in the vehicle or road description can cause unexpected results.

 When using the Energymodule API with waypoint or stop-id route definitions, the API will use built-in routing functionality to find a route between the waypoints/stops.
-This routing algorithm is very simple, and may not always pick the most practical route.
+This routing algorithm is relatively simple, and may not always pick the most practical route.
 There may also be errors in the road network, which could cause the Energymodule to calculate an unintended route.
 The road network will be updated regularly, which may cause the results to change if you have calculated on a modified part of the network.
 Always check your results to ensure they are reasonable.
 If you need full control over the route, use the links or segments route definitions.

 LCA emission factors: assumptions and quality